 The reason that so many people pick up the phone or go online and order such products after viewing a commercial is because, like the kerygma, they are effective: simple, basic, bold, inspiring proclamations of a product (instead of a Person), designed to convert hearts and minds.

-During Lent, as we seek to convert hearts and minds, we’ll explore nine strategies we learn from the kerygma—the first proclamation of the Gospel by the Apostles to people who had not yet encountered Christ—that we can use in our faith formation to be more evangelizing catechists!
+As we seek to convert hearts and minds, we’ll explore nine strategies we learn from the kerygma—the first proclamation of the Gospel by the Apostles to people who had not yet encountered Christ—that we can use in our faith formation to be more evangelizing catechists!
 Just as “consumers need some kind of signal that a product is working,” those we teach need some kind of a signal that following Jesus makes a real difference!

 Download a flyer of the nine strategies.
 Go deeper with these ideas by reading my book, Under the Influence of Jesus: The Transforming Experience of Encountering Christ.